voiceflow/general-runtime/README.md

 # Context Handlers

 On each request to `/interact/:versionID` a turn context is [initialized](https://github.com/voiceflow/general-runtime/blob/f0f653753da42d67033598d3c228e460b4655863/lib/controllers/interact.ts#L26).
 [Turn Context](https://github.com/voiceflow/runtime/blob/66e167e281eef019632b2ca6bf11305f032e807e/lib/Context/index.ts#L33) is a context with a lifespan of one request.
 It handles the request through its `handle` method. [handle](https://github.com/voiceflow/runtime/blob/66e167e281eef019632b2ca6bf11305f032e807e/lib/Context/index.ts#L16) passes the request through the Turn Context handlers.
-These handlers are added to the Turn Context after init [here](https://github.com/voiceflow/general-runtime/blob/f0f653753da42d67033598d3c228e460b4655863/lib/controllers/interact.ts#L27).
+These handlers are added to the Turn Context after the class init [here](https://github.com/voiceflow/general-runtime/blob/f0f653753da42d67033598d3c228e460b4655863/lib/controllers/interact.ts#L27).
-The handlers are added to the context's [pipe system](https://github.com/voiceflow/runtime/blob/66e167e281eef019632b2ca6bf11305f032e807e/lib/Context/index.ts#L9).
+They are added to the context [pipe system](https://github.com/voiceflow/runtime/blob/66e167e281eef019632b2ca6bf11305f032e807e/lib/Context/index.ts#L9).
 Each pipe is an ordered array of [Context Handlers](https://github.com/voiceflow/runtime/blob/058fdd208ece6d7361c2af8f0b7b291a37671b69/lib/Context/types.ts#L16).
 The pipes are executed in order, one after the other.
-To break early and not proceed to the next handler in the pipe or to the next pipe, a handler can set [`request.end = true`](https://github.com/voiceflow/runtime/blob/66e167e281eef019632b2ca6bf11305f032e807e/lib/Context/index.ts#L25) (example [here](https://github.com/voiceflow/general-runtime/blob/9727599fff72fb7a3114229732fffa5410c03a23/lib/services/dialog/index.ts#L167) the dialog managment needs to ask for additional info from the user to populate intent and entities).
+To break early and not proceed to the next handler in the pipe or to the next pipe, a handler can set [`request.end = true`](https://github.com/voiceflow/runtime/blob/66e167e281eef019632b2ca6bf11305f032e807e/lib/Context/index.ts#L25) (i.e, [here](https://github.com/voiceflow/general-runtime/blob/9727599fff72fb7a3114229732fffa5410c03a23/lib/services/dialog/index.ts#L167) the dialog managment needs to ask for additional info from the user to populate intent and entities).
+The pipes are extensible and depending on the use case handlers can be added or removed.
 Here's a list of the handlers used in this project:

 ## [ASR](https://github.com/voiceflow/general-runtime/blob/541c603064666c66c96d0b038a9f67890c7f1b24/lib/services/asr/index.ts#L8)

 The Automated Speech Recognition handler is currectly just a pass-through handler without an implementation.
 The implementation is left to the user according to their usecase.
+This project currently supports requests with utterances in text format only.

 ## [NLU](https://github.com/voiceflow/general-runtime/blob/9727599fff72fb7a3114229732fffa5410c03a23/lib/services/nlu/index.ts#L13)